shidiqmuh0/initia-node/README.md

 ---

 By following this guide, you will successfully set up and manage your Initia node.
 If you encounter any issues, refer to the official documentation or community forums for additional support.

+# Thanks to for helping
+Ikan Cupang, @sxlmnwb, @ashitherewego